Affiliate links on Android Authority may earn us a commission. Learn more.

 A peek inside of Samsung's mobile device factory in Gumi, South Korea

 We have all heard the many horror stories about the insides of mobile device factories including talks of high suicide rates, dangerous conditions and poor wages.
-Foxconn in particular has come under fire over the last few years for its factory conditions, though it’s far from the only facility to have ran into troubles.
+Hon Hai Technology Group (Foxconn) in particular has come under fire over the last few years for its factory conditions, though it’s far from the only facility to have ran into troubles.

 Turning to Samsung, just last month there was report of a worker in an R&D facility in Suwon, Korea that died after a leak of hydrofluoric acid gas.
 There were also four others that were hospitalized as a result of the same incident.
 Earlier this year there was even a riot at a Samsung factory in Vietnam due to an altercation between construction workers and the factory’s security guards.